fitri/markdown-post-init/README.md

-This Python script to generate markdown file with metadata header from configuration file.
+This a Python script to generate markdown file with metadata header from configuration file `.ini`.

 **Features:**
 - Basic metadata title and date